If you are looking at changing the color of your teak wood furniture then painting is always one of the considerations that come into your mind first!

 - Allow the hardener to cure for two to four hours.
 Then paint, stain, or sand the surface to finish the project.

-Once you follow the correct painting procedure, you will always deliver perfect results.
+You will always deliver perfect results once you follow the correct painting procedure.
 Therefore, you need to get all the information you need to help you get your desired outcome.

 Below are additional tips to help you handle the painting situation.